The-Software-Guild/Workshop-Linux/README.md

 ## Part 2 Advanced Commands

 12. cd to `code` dir.
-Read the man for `dif`, search for large files, and use it to compare utils.py and app.py
+Read the man for `diff`, search for large files, and use it to compare utils.py and app.py
 - Note: git diff provides a better UX for comparing files, but will only be available if git is installed.
 The `comm` command is another alternative.
 - Note: search for the `<` symbol in the manual to understand which file origined the line difference `diff --speed-large-files utils.py app.py`